 - Remember information so you will not have to re-enter it during your visit or the next time you visit Base;

-- Provide personalized content and information to you and others, which could include online ads or other forms
+- Provide personalized content and information to you

 - Provide, improve, test, and monitor the effectiveness of Base